 Promoting Good Agricultural Practices (GAP)

-Tobacco leaf production is the most environmentally impactful aspect of RAI’s operating companies’ supply chains.
-To reduce negative impacts associated with both environmental and social risks, RAI’s tobacco operating companies require growers to comply with Good Agricultural Practices, or GAP, through provisions in their contracts.
+Tobacco leaf production is the most environmentally impactful aspect of RAI’s tobacco operating companies’ supply chains.
+To reduce negative impacts associated with both environmental and social risks, RAI’s operating companies that purchase tobacco require growers to comply with Good Agricultural Practices, or GAP, through provisions in their contracts.
 The GAP program requires growers to comply with trainings and audits that cover environmental and social risks associated with agriculture.

 GAP Environmental Management Standards